Last Updated on 14/08/2023

 Invest In a Hanging Garment Rack

-One of the most obvious no closet bedroom ideas out there is to use a hanging rack.
+One of the most obvious ways to organise a bedroom with no closet is to use a hanging rack.
 There are many different types, from wall-mounted racks to rolling racks.
 I prefer the latter, but if you don’t have much floor space, you can get one that hangs on the wall to max out your vertical storage space.